Cornell University Cooperative Extension

 - informing Extension field staff, agency professionals, homeowners, and farmers about the latest research developments from Cornell and other research institutions;

 - educating Extension field staff and others in the appropriate application of new wildlife damage management technology, and ways to integrate those techniques into the entire farm operation;

 - facilitating communication and networking among Cornell researchers, Cornell Cooperative Extension faculty and staff, agency professionals, and farmers in New York;

 - communicating industry needs to decision- makers and non-farm stakeholders who are interested in wildlife;

 - working with Extension staff and others in the appropriate application of new wildlife damage management techniques around the home; and

 - working to facilitate citizen participation in decision-making regarding wildlife damage management issues.

 An important aspect of an integrated and comprehensive Wildlife Damage Management Program is the coordination of activities of farmer organizations, agencies, and institutions interested in wildlife conflicts.
 Extension staff facilitate communication and networking among these groups.

-Cornell University Cooperative Extension field staff extend the program to benefit New York State residents and agricultural industries affected by wildlife damage.
-CCE staff are supported by inservice training, fact sheets, listserves, webinars, and other materials that assist them in delivering educational programs identified as being necessary for their local situations.
+Cornell Cooperative Extension (CCE) field staff extend the program to benefit New York State residents and agricultural industries affected by wildlife damage.
+CCE staff are supported by in-service training, fact sheets, list-serves, webinars, and other materials that assist them in delivering educational programs identified as being necessary for their local situations.

 Research Base: A comprehensive research approach that combines biological and human dimensions investigations forms the foundation of the wildlife damage management program.
 This integrated approach is essential for identifying critical wildlife problems and developing cost-effective controls and management options.